Ahh, sweet summertime.

 Use that extra time for some bonus family time, some time by the pool or on the boat — or simply stting outside with a glass of iced tea!

-To avoid menu fatigue, switch up those sides every week (visit the Allrecipes app for easy summer salads and sides that can be prepped in advance and eaten all week).
+Not heating up the kitchen is always a good idea, too!
+To avoid menu fatigue, switch up those sides every week (visit Natasha’s Kitchen or the Tasty website for inspiration for new but simple summer salads and sides that can be prepped in advance and eaten all week).

 It worried me that they had the perfect summer camps and the most memorable summer vacations — and when I didn’t send them to camp or take a summer vacation, I stressed about that, too!